mavusi/csquicksnips/README.md

 E.g. to insert a new Web Api Controller, start typing "snip".
 A list of snippets will pop up.
 You can either press down to select the API snippet, or continue typing "snip-api" to select the specific snippet automatically.

 This will generate your entire API controller for you, ready for dependency injection.

+## What's new in v1.2.2
+-Our first bugfix yay!

 ## What's new in v1.2.1
 -Added dockerfile support
 -`snip-docker` Adds a skeleton of docker file contents